-Once considered gourmet and exotic, today sun dried tomatoes are a mainstream ingredient.
+Once considered gourmet and exotic, sun dried tomatoes are a mainstream ingredient.
 They are readily available in both oil-packed and plain, dried versions (which need to be rehydrated in boiling water).
-They are good things to keep in your pantry.
+Sun dried tomatoes are good things to keep in your pantry.

 Three things I’ve done recently with this recipe: stuffed chicken breasts for dinner, made appetizers for a party, and created Panini sandwiches for a quick and satisfying lunch.